danielmorgan/curse-of-strahd-notes/README.md

     * Riktavio the ringmaster
         * Told a story of Cora Batcha, half orc woman that bit through her chains
         * Took apple and steak from behind the bar and left
-    * Talked to Isaac about the baron's house
+    * Talked to Izek about the baron's house
         * Vargas, Lady Lydia wife of the Baron
         * Purple flashes in attic windows
 * Heade to Lady Watcher's house